patobeur/funktions/README.md

 # funktions
-a lot of my useful functions
+some of my usefuls js scripts